bonusly/un-handbook/README.md

 From the very start of Bonusly, we've focused on building a product that our customers find easy, fun, and useful.
 We pride ourselves on making the work a more fun, fulfilling, and positive experience for all our users - day after day, month after month, and year after year.

 To that end, everyone at Bonusly focuses on the customer -- their needs, challenges, feedback, ideas, and behaviors.
-This focus is foundational to everything we do, because we don’t just serve customers -- we delight them.
+This focus is foundational to everything we do, because we don’t just serve customers -- we delight in them.

 ## Time Off
 ### Vacation